HosseinHasanPour/caffe-stochastic-depth/README.md

 ## Getting Started

 Follow the standard caffe installation procedure specified here: http://caffe.berkeleyvision.org/installation.html.
-You'll also have to prepare and preprocess the cifar10 dataset.
+You'll also have to prepare and preprocess the cifar10 dataset (instructions below).

 The solver and net prototxts are in the folder `examples/stochastic_depth`.
 The solver is `solver54.prototxt`, and the nets are in `residual_train54.prototxt` and `residual_test54.prototxt`.
 Remember to change the location of the database in the layer prototxt files to point to your cifar10 installation.